Frequently Asked Questions

-- Concerned with finding the underlying as well as immediate, cause of illness
+- Concerned with finding the underlying as well as immediate causes of illness.

-- Treatment for the whole person (evaluating physical, mental, emotional, nutritional, environmental, genetic and lifestyle factors).
+- Treatment of the whole person including physical, mental, emotional, nutritional, environmental, genetic, and lifestyle factors.

-- A safe, less expensive alternative or adjunct to long-term health care and many kinds of non-emergency surgery
+- An effective, less expensive alternative or adjunct to long-term health care and many kinds of non-emergency surgeries.

 First Do No Harm: Naturopathic medicine uses a system of therapeutic approaches that are non-invasive (with no harmful side effects) to promote the natural healing ability of the body.

-The Healing Power of Nature: The earth (nature) contains all vital micro- and macronutrients to sustain life; therefore the physician’s role is use nature’s resources to facilitate the body’s healing process.
+The Healing Power of Nature: The physician’s role is to use nature’s resources to facilitate the body’s healing process.

-Doctor as Teacher: The physician’s major role is to educate, empower, and motivate patients to “get involved”, to become more proactive in being healthy.
+Doctor as Teacher: The physician’s task is to educate, empower, and motivate patients to become more proactive in being healthy.

-Identify and Treat the Causes: For every disease, there are lists of symptoms.
-Symptoms are viewed as expressions of the body’s natural attempt to heal.
-Therefore, we do not chase after symptoms, when there is a CAUSE to identify and treat.
+Identify and Treat the Causes: Symptoms are viewed as expressions of the body’s natural attempt to heal itself.

-Treat the Whole Person: There are various factors that contribute to disease.
-Our goal is to understand the person as a whole, and provide a comprehensive treatment protocol.
+Treat the Whole Person: Our goal is to understand the person as a whole, and provide a comprehensive treatment protocol.

-- A comprehensive medical history, laboratory evaluation and diagnostic testing as needed will be done during the initial one-hour office visit.
+- A comprehensive medical history, laboratory evaluation and diagnostic testing as needed during the initial one-hour office visit.

 - A program of natural medications and therapy may be prescribed.

-- A medical team that strives to provide the least invasive and most effective approach to address your health concern.
+- A medical team providing the least invasive and most effective approach to address your health concerns.

-Check with Your Healthcare Provider to ensure reimbursement for services received at Southbury Clinic for Traditional Medicines
+Check with your insurance provider to ensure reimbursement for services rendered.

-- Loosens tense, tight muscles and encouraging relaxation
+- Loosens tense, tight muscles and encourages relaxation.

 - Increases the elimination of waste (detoxification).

-Clinical massage relieves mental and physical fatigue; improve circulations and provides a non-drug alternative to alleviate: muscle fatigue, back aches, headaches, stiff neck and stress.
+Massage relieves mental and physical fatigue, improves circulation, and provides a non-drug treatment for muscle fatigue, backaches, headaches, stiff neck, and stress.

-Is a technique use to alleviate chronic muscle pain by applying pressured strokes over lubricated skin to relieve trigger points in muscles .
+A technique used to alleviate chronic muscle pain by applying compression over lubricated skin to increase circulation and relieve tension by resetting trigger points.